You get 1,440 minutes every day, and you’re ultimately in charge of what you do with them.

 (This post may contain affiliate links.
-You can check out my full disclosure policy here!)
+You can check out our full disclosure policy here!)

 1. An Open Schedule

-They believe in having a laser-focused plan of what they want to achieve on a daily basis.
+Successful people have a laser-focused plan of what they want to achieve each day.

-It gives them a shot at a perfect day.
+Because it gives them a shot at the perfect day.

 2. Unproductive Commute Time

-If you have a long commute to work each day, I feel you.
+If you have a long commute to work each day, I know – it sucks.

-You see, the average millionaire reads at least 2 books every month.
+You see, the average millionaire reads 2 books each month.